whimtrip/jwht-htmltopojo/README.md

 >`returnDefValueOnThrow` parameter allows you to choose to return the default value in case a parsing exception occures during field processing.

+>`selectParent` parameter allows you to select the parent of the current element, instead of children.

 > There are four other parameters that we will explain in the next paragraph.